yaqwsx/bcthesis/symdivine.md

 defines the valuation function $v$.

-Implementing data store interface using path condition is performed in the following way (as described in ToDo citace vojta).
+Implementing data store interface using path condition is performed in the following way (as described in \cite{Havel2014thesis}).
 When we refer to a formula variable, we refer to the latest generation.
 We also assume implicit mapping of program variables to formula variables (when we use program variable in formula, we assume it is translated to formula variable with maximum generation).

 * `add_segment(bws)` and `erase_segment(id)` functions does not modify path
   condition, only meta information used for implementation is modified.